 |Orange juice concentrate||51%|

-Before you decide that you need to avoid all fruit because it contains fructose, let me ask you a question –how many apples are you eating at one time?
+Before you decide that you need to avoid all fruit because it contains fructose, let me ask you a question: How many apples are you eating?
 Are you pounding 20 in a sitting?
 If so, you should cut that out for a bunch of reasons.
 On the other hand, how many cookies can you eat in one sitting or how much soda can you drink during the day?
 A whole lot.
 Fruit is not the enemy.

 If the food that you’re eating doesn’t contain any (or very little) milk or fruit, the label will tell you how many grams of sugar in your food are “added sugar”; this is easy because all of the sugar in these foods is added.
 You can discern how many calories in the food comes from added sugar by multiplying the number of grams of sugar by four.
-The reason that this math doesn’t work for foods and beverages containing milk or fruit is that they also include natural sugars.
+This math doesn’t work for foods and beverages containing milk or fruit because they also include natural sugars.
 For now, our nutrition labels don’t separate sugar into two distinct categories: natural and added.

 You don’t have much room for added sugar if you’re eating all of the servings of produce, lean protein, whole grains, and other essential food groups that you should be.
 For example, a woman would need to take in about 1600 calories worth of food every day to get the recommended amount of servings from each food group.
-This leaves her with about 200 “discretionary” calories a day – this is split into 100 calories of solid fat and 100 calories of added sugar each day.
-Solid fats are things like butter, margarine, the fat in high-fat dairy products, poultry skin, bakery items, etc. If you like to have a glass of wine with dinner, this comes out of your discretionary calories also, so you don’t have much at all left for added sugars or solid fats.
+This leaves her with roughly 200 “discretionary” calories a day – this is split into 100 calories of solid fat and 100 calories of added sugar each day.
+Solid fats are butter, margarine, the fat in high-fat dairy products, poultry skin, bakery items, etc. If you like to have a glass of wine with dinner, this comes out of your discretionary calories, so you don’t have much left for added sugars or solid fats.